-The cost of not complaining of OHS recommendations is far greater than the cost of seeking ISO 45001 certification and implementing training.
+The cost of non compliance of OHS recommendations is far greater than the cost of seeking ISO 45001 certification and implementing training.

 The highest cost of non-compliance is the health and safety of your employees.
 OSHA reports that the rate of fatal injuries is higher in warehouses than in other industries.
 Annually, an average of 95,000 workers in the U.S. sustain injury while operating forklifts.
 A “simple” slip and fail results in 95 million lost workdays each year.
 Over 2.8 million nonfatal workplace injuries and illnesses occur each year in the U.S. alone.

 Worker injuries can often result in legal ramifications.
 Workers’ compensation cases not only hurt a firm’s bottom line but can negatively impact long-term earnings if the employee requires short or long-term medical care.
 Consequently, your organization may receive hefty fines, especially in the case of critical accidents.

 Your corporate brand and reputation is on the line by avoiding OHS guidelines.
 By simply not looking after workers and their rights, warehouses and logistical firms jeopardize their market value.
 Parties on both ends of the supply chain may only contract out work, or partner with, companies that hold worker well-being in high esteem.